 The first combat deployment of the B-29 occurred from the China-Burma-India theater of war on June 4, 1944.
 Ninety-eight B-29s flew to targets in Thailand.
 However, the results were dismal (Reports indicate perhaps one bomb hit target.
 Most bombs landed two kilometers off target.).
 As another indicator of things to come, five B-29s were lost during the mission.
 They were not lost due to enemy fire; they crashed due to mechanical failure.

-The first bombing mission to Japan occurred on June 15, 1944.
+Under the command of Curtis “Iron Pants” LeMay, the first bombing mission to Japan occurred on June 15, 1944.
 Sixty-eight B-29s took off from bases around Chengdu and bombed a steel plant in Yahata, Japan.
 As a first indicator of an ugly pattern, only 47 of the 68 B-29’s reached their target.

 As in the XB-29 prototype crash, the engines were the most serious operational defect.
 They utilized the 2,200 hp Wright R-3350 Duplex-Cyclone radial engine with 18 cylinders in two rows.
 One central design defect rested within the top five cylinders of the radial engine.
 These radial engines needed massive air flow to cool them off.
 Unfortunately, engine shortcomings, i.e., engine failures, led to a number of crashes at take off when the planes were fully loaded with ordnance or at other unfortunate times during their long flights.
 Engines needed overhaul or replacement only after about 75 hours of operation to give you an idea of their unreliability.
 Bombing missions to Tokyo averaged 15 hours in the air.

 Later models – the B-29B or ‘”Silverplate”¹ – would be stripped of all defensive armament except for the tail gun.